octokit/octokit.net/DEPLOYMENT.md

 2. Update [`ReleaseNotes.md`](ReleaseNotes.md).
 Note that the format is important as we parse the version out and use that for the NuGet packages.
 3. Push the branch to GitHub and create a pull request.
 This will kick off the MyGet build of the NuGet package with this new version.
+   If you're impatient, you can run `.\build CreatePackages` and get the packages locally.
 4. Test!
 5. When you're satisfied with this release, push the package [from MyGet](https://www.myget.org/feed/Packages/octokit) to NuGet.